sourcery-ai-experiments/blog.nathanv.me/content/posts/static-site-github-actions.md

 ```

 To finish it off, I do a `curl` pull of my site to ensure it's working properly.
+This should also make sure Cloudflare refreshes their cache of my site.

 The `echo $GITHUB_REPOSITORY | cut -d "/" -f 2-` command is simply taking the
 `GITHUB_REPOSITORY` environment variable, which gives the author and repository name